Shakers: Architecture and furnishings

+The earliest Shaker buildings (late 18th – early 19th century) in the northeast were timber or stone buildings built in a plain but elegant New England colonial style.
+Early 19th-century Shaker interiors are characterized by an austerity and simplicity.
+For example, they had a "peg rail", a continuous wooden device like a pelmet with hooks running all along it near the lintel level.
+They used the pegs to hang up clothes, hats, and very light furniture pieces such as chairs when not in use.
+The simple architecture of their homes, meeting houses, and barns has had a lasting influence on American architecture and design.
 At the end of the 19th century, however, Shakers adopted some aspects of Victorian decor, such as ornate carved furniture, patterned linoleum, and cabbage-rose wallpaper.
 Examples are on display in the Hancock Shaker Village Trustees' Office, a formerly spare, plain building "improved" with ornate additions such as fish-scale siding, bay windows, porches, and a tower.

 Culture

 Artifacts

-By the middle of the 20th century, as the Shaker communities themselves were disappearing, some American collectors whose visual tastes were formed by the stark aspects of the modernist movement found themselves drawn to the spare artifacts of Shaker culture, in which "form follows function" was also clearly expressed.
+By the middle of the 20th century, as the Shaker communities were disappearing, some American collectors whose visual tastes were formed by the stark aspects of the modernist movement found themselves drawn to the spare artifacts of Shaker culture, in which "form follows function" was also clearly expressed.
 Kaare Klint, an architect and furniture designer, used styles from Shaker furniture in his work.

 Other artifacts of Shaker culture are their spirit drawings, dances, and songs, which are important genres of Shaker folk art.
 Doris Humphrey, an innovator in technique, choreography, and theory of dance movement, made a full theatrical art with her dance entitled Dance of The Chosen, which depicted Shaker religious fervor.

 The largest collection of Shaker artifacts is the Robert and Virginia Jones Shaker collection at Harmon Museum, in Lebanon, Ohio.